AI as Cognitive Infrastructure: The Invisible Architecture Reshaping Human Thought

 Echo -.->|Reinforcement| Decision

-This isn't conspiracy—it's architecture.
-The very structure of AI-mediated information access shapes what we can know and think.
-When AI determines relevance, it's not just organizing information; it's organizing thought itself.
+This isn't conspiracy.
+It's architecture.
+The structure of AI-mediated information access shapes what you can know and think.
+When AI determines relevance, it's not organizing information.
+It's organizing thought itself.

 The Double Edge: Promise and Peril